HaigBishop/quiet-consensus/README.md

 # quiet-consensus

-Quiet Consensus is a totally anonymous polling platform made possible with Secret Network.
+Quiet Consensus is a proof-of-concept totally anonymous polling dApp made possible with the Secret Network.
 It also only allows voting by individuals that hold a Soulbound Credential Token (SCT), ensuring that every vote originates from a single person, and no single person can vote multiple times.
 Quiet Consensus is accessible via a webpage and by using the Keplr wallet.

+# To Do
+- Make tests
+- Make a deploy-all.sh script ("made for linux")
+- Make README.md better
+- Write white paper

 ### Key Features
 - **Perfectly anonymous polling**: Votes are completely private thanks to Secret Network